HIDGlobalDocs/style-guide/docs/a-to-z/q/quit.md

   - Ending a session on a computer or network.
 Use *sign out* instead.
   - Ending a network connection.
 Use *end* instead.

-Use *stop responding,* not *quit,* when an app encounters a problem and can't close itself.
+Use *stop responding*, not *quit*, when an app encounters a problem and can't close itself.